 The Pathway to Chartership

-As well as encouraging their senior staff to volunteer on the Pathway to Chartership, registered practices support their licentiate staff on their own Chartership journey.
+As well as encouraging their senior staff to volunteer on the Pathway to Chartership, registered practices support their associate staff on their own Chartership journey.

 The Pathway to Chartership is an online tool that candidates use to record their knowledge and development.
 Candidates progress at their own pace, and their employers help them find opportunities to progress their learning.

 The LI’s College of Fellows comprises our leading innovators, leaders and ambassadors.
 Comprising many registered practice principals, they are our senior go-to group for thoughts and ideas on the future of the profession.